autoplot/documentation/javadoc/org/das2/qstream/QdsToD2sStream.QdsXferInfo.md

-# org.das2.qstream.QdsToD2sStream.QdsXferInfoDetermine and hold the information needed to transfer values out of a
+# org.das2.qstream.QdsToD2sStream.QdsXferInfo

- given QDataSet into a byte buffer.
+Determine and hold the information needed to transfer values out of a given QDataSet into a byte buffer.
 The byte order is always native endian

 ***
 <a name="name"></a>
 # name